open-contracting/kingfisher-collect/docs/logs.rst

 -  503 Service Unavailable: back off and retry
 -  or try different parameters until a request succeeds

+Unrecoverable errors are yielded as FileError items (see :ref:`log-file-error-items`).

 Read the numbers of spider exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  ``spider_exceptions/...``

 If there are any, filter for and read the message(s) in which the exception is logged.
+(See the ``ERROR: Spider error processing`` error message above.)

 Read the numbers of downloader exceptions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  ``downloader/exception_type_count/...``

 If there are any, filter for and read the message(s) in which the exception is logged.
+(See the ``ERROR: Error downloading`` error message above.)

 The ``downloader/exception_count`` statistic is the total number of all types of downloader exceptions.